French Polynesia Pet Passport & Import Regulations

 Rabies Titer Test

-Unless your dog or cat is entering French Polynesia after being born in or resided in a country classified as rabies-free (Australia, Bahrain, Barbados, Falkland Islands, Fiji, Guam, Hawaii, Iceland, Japan, Norfolk Island, New Caledonia, New Zealand, Singapore, Vanuatu, Wallis and Futuna), your dog or cat must have a rabies titer test processed by an OIE-approved laboratory not sooner than 3 months after the primary (first) rabies vaccination and not later than 12 months of entry.
+Unless your dog or cat is entering French Polynesia after being born in or resided in a country classified as rabies-free (Australia, Bahrain, Barbados, Falkland Islands, Fiji, Guam, Hawaii, Iceland, Japan, Norfolk Island, New Caledonia, New Zealand, Singapore, Vanuatu, Wallis and Futuna), your dog or cat must have a rabies titer test processed by an OIE-approved laboratory not sooner than 3 months after the primary (first) rabies vaccination and between 3 and 12 months of entry.
 If your pet is currently vaccinated, the titer test can be administered right after a booster shot.

 Your dog or cat must spend six months prior to export in an approved quarantine station.